xpack/xmake-js/doc/jekyll/files/xmake.json.md

 ### Add/remove

+At the limit, all definitions can be made in the configuration section;
+however there may be many identical definitions between build configurations;
+to avoid repeating identical definitions, it is possible to define them globally, or per toolchain, target or profile.

-Definitions are initially contributed by the toolchain, and after them are added the configuration specific definitions (properties prefixed with `add`).
+Compiler options are initially contributed by the toolchain, and after them are added the configuration specific definitions (properties prefixed with `add`).